Brill-Noether loci on an Enriques surface covered by a Jacobian Kummer surface: Brill-Noether loci

-\begin{cor} Let $D = \sum_{i \in I} a_i E_i + T$ with the $E_i$'s distinct, $a_i > 0$ and $(E_i.T) = 0$ for all $i \in I$.
-Then $D$ has no $\theta^{\ast}$-invariant nonzero effective subdivisor if and only if for all $i$, $E_i \neq \theta^{\ast}T$. \end{cor} \begin{proof} Let us first remark that in this case we have three types of nonzero effective subdivisors: $T$, some sum of nodes or $T$ plus some nodes.
+\begin{proof} Let us first remark that in this case we have three types of nonzero effective subdivisors: $T$, some sum of nodes or $T$ plus some nodes.
 We can ignore the first two cases since those subdivisors are clearly not $\theta^{\ast}$-invariant due to how $\theta^{\ast}$ turns nodes into tropes and vice versa.
 Therefore, the only subdivisors which are relevant for us are are those from the last category and we will only focus on them.\\ $"\Rightarrow"$ In this case, $D$ is not $\theta^{\ast}$-invariant and we know its structure via the previous proposition.
 Assume by contradiction that we are in the second case, \textit{i.e.} there exists $i_0 \in I$ such that $E_{i_0} = \theta^{\ast}T$.
 But then $D$ would have a nonzero $\theta^{\ast}$-invariant effective subdivisor, namely $\theta^{\ast}T + T$, and we would have a contradiction.
 Therefore we are in the first case, which is what we wanted.\\ $"\Leftarrow"$ Due to our initial remark, let us consider a nonzero effective subdivisor of $D$ of the form $T$ plus some nodes which appear in $D$.
 Since for all $i$, $E_i \neq \theta^{\ast}T$, this subdivisor is not $\theta^{\ast}$-invariant due to the previous proposition.
 In consequence, $D$ has no $\theta^{\ast}$-invariant nonzero effective subdivisor, which is what we wanted to prove. \end{proof}